Home/ Materials/ Consent and Recap Protocol

 Pronouns: Use the pronouns participants provided.
 If pronouns were not provided, use they/them or restructure the sentence to avoid pronouns.

-4. AI-Generated Notes and Recaps
+4. AI-Assisted Notes and Recaps

-What we use AI for:
+What we used AI for:

 • Generating first-draft outlines for session documentation